MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/computer-groups.md

 Any standard activity that requires you to identify a **Computer** name in the **Configuration Properties** dialog box, such as the **Send Event Log Message** activity, can use a computer group.
 Other activities can use the **Computer Group** where you define a remote system or computer.

-Use the following procedure to use a computer group.
+To use a computer group, follow these steps:

 1. Right-click the applicable activity from your runbook, select **Properties** on the menu, and then select the **Details** tab to open the **Activities Properties** dialog box.